20 sen coin: Taishō proposals (1918–1921)

 During the reign of Emperor Taishō, coinage in general was impacted by World War I which broke out in 1914 (year 3 of Taishō).
 While this brought Japan a booming economy due to a large trade surplus, the negative effects included a coin shortage as subsidiary coins were in high demand.
 Twenty sen coins in particular were additionally impacted by a high demand for silver bullion, causing prices to rise above the face value of the coin.
 As a response the Japanese government tried to temporary ban the export of silver without success, and later had to issue twenty sen emergency banknotes in November 1917.
 The "currency law" was revised in May 1918 (Law No. 42) to lower the silver content in twenty sen coins from 80% to 72% silver (the copper content was raised from 20% to 28%).
 It stipulated that newly struck twenty sen coins were to have a reduction in diameter from 20.3mm to 16.7mm, and in weight from 4.1 to 3 grams.
 While proposals were struck from 1918 to 1921, none of the presentation pieces ever made it beyond the pattern stage for approval in general circulation.
 These pattern coins are now known as Yatagarasu sen (八咫烏銭, eight-span crow sen) after the design featured on them.
 (Note: There is one 1918 (year 7) dated example which is distinctively different from the others featuring a wreath/sunburst design combination.)
 Twenty sen banknotes were last issued in 1919 and were allowed to circulate until their suspension on April 1, 1921.
 Efforts to re-establish the twenty sen coin were abandoned by this time, as silver bullion rose above the face value of the coin again.
 Twenty sen coins were eventually demonetized at the end of 1953 when the Japanese government passed a law abolishing subsidiary coinage in favor of the yen.
-Currencies of less than one yen were rarely used after World War II anyways due to excessive post-war inflation.
+Currencies of less than one yen were rarely used after World War II anyway due to excessive post-war inflation.